singhtanishq/Search-with-Prioritizing-matches/README.md

-# Search-with-Prioritizing-matches
+# Search with Prioritizing Matches
-I created this project using Python.
+- The program is created using Python.

-Here I have used an algorithm that is quit similar to the backend of the Google search.
+- It uses an algorithm similar to the backend of Google search.

-Here this program accepts number of lines as per the users demand and append those lines into a list.
+- The program accepts a user-defined number of lines and appends them to a list.

-Then displays all the accepted lines excluding the repetitions as it pops all the duplicates.
+- It displays all the accepted lines while removing any duplicate lines.

-After this it asks the user to enter a keyword on the basis of which it searches the lines.
+- Users are prompted to enter a keyword for searching within the lines.

+# For the keyword search:

-The mechanism of searching lines is that, when user enters some keyword, then my program intelligently counts the frequency of that keyword in each line.
+- The program counts the frequency of the entered keyword in each line.

-If the frequency is zero then it simply display that no results found.
+- If the keyword's frequency is zero, it displays "no results found".

-If one result is found then it shows that single result.
+- If only one result is found, it displays that single result.

-But if several number of results are found then, it shows the result that is most appropriate means the line that has the maximum frequency of that keyword.
+- If multiple results are found, the program shows the result with the highest keyword frequency.

-Also it asks the user whether they are satisfied with that result or not, if user is satisfied then program ends and it displays operation completed successfully.
+- The program asks the user if they are satisfied with the result.

+- If the user is satisfied, the program ends and displays "operation completed successfully."

-But if user is not satisfied with the result then it displays the second most appropriate result and so on, till the user is satisfied.
+- If the user is not satisfied, the program displays the second most appropriate result and repeats the satisfaction inquiry.

-If at last user is not satisfied with any of the result then again the program ends.
-This is how my program looks like.
+- This process continues until the user is satisfied with a result or decides not to proceed further.